 About this course

 Learn how to integrate mindfulness into your work with youth using our research-backed K-12 Mindful Schools Curriculum.
-Our curriculum – used by thousands of educators in 50 states and over 60 countries – is adaptable for classrooms, after-school programs, clinical settings, and home.
+Our curriculum – used by thousands of educators, mental health professionals, social workers, and parents in 50 states and over 100 countries – is adaptable for classrooms, after-school programs, clinical settings, and home.
 It uses developmentally appropriate language for explaining key mindfulness concepts and practices to youth [sample module].
-Youth who receive the Mindful Schools Curriculum have demonstrated improvement in attention, self-care, in-class participation, and empathy.
-The Curriculum Training also trains participants to effectively communicate with key adult stakeholders about the benefits of mindfulness.

 - K-5 Curriculum (30 modules for ages 5-12)